 G7 World Leaders Say Fossil Fuels Will Be Phased Out By The End Of This Century.

-The G7 countries Canada, France, Germany, Italy, Japan, the UK and the US have jointly agreed to cut greenhouse gases by phasing out the use of fossil fuels by the end of the century.
-Many environment campaigners see this as a historic approach to end the fossil fuel age.
+The G7 countries Canada, France, Germany, Italy, Japan, the UK, and the US have jointly agreed to cut greenhouse gases by phasing out the use of fossil fuels by the end of the century.
+Many environment campaigners see this as a historical approach to end the fossil fuel age.

 On the final day of talks in Bavarian, southern Germany, Angela Merkel; the German Chancellor; announced that the leaders have committed themselves to the need to ‘de-carbonise the global economy in the course of this century’.